Reicks View Ag Education Center, Howard County Fairgrounds, Cresco Iowa

-The Ag Education Center is a 22,900 square foot livestock facility located on the Howard County Fairgrounds in Cresco Iowa.
+The Center is a 22,900 square foot livestock facility located on the Howard County Fairgrounds in Cresco Iowa.
 The Center features a modern swine production area, a modern milking parlor, large show arena with A/V and WIFI, and ADA compliant restrooms and showers.
 The Center also houses dairy, sheep, goats and bottle calves projects of the area 4-H & FFA members during the yearly Mighty Howard County Fair.
 The Center has a video surveillance system that offers on-line viewing of the activities of the Center, and provides a higher level of security for the Center.

 One of the main goals with the new swine production area was to give area youth the opportunity to show pigs at the Fair while assuming the responsibility of hands-on care of their animals and also learning about current swine production.
 For three months before the Fair, late March to late June, any 4-H & FFA members can raise their pigs in the swine production area of the Center.

-And to further the educational aspect of the Center several industry experts, Iowa State University Extension and NICC (Northeast Iowa Community College) partnered with the Fair Board to host educational workshops for the youth.
+To further the educational aspect of the Center several industry experts, Iowa State University Extension and NICC (Northeast Iowa Community College) partnered with the Fair Board to host educational workshops for the youth.
 Topics included Genetics, Future of Production Agriculture, Health & Nutrition, Marketing, Bookkeeping, Animal Welfare and Show Ring basics.

 The Center also features a modern dairy parlor, giving the dairy exhibitors an up to date milking system for their Fair entries in the dairy department.
 The parlor is designed for easy viewing by fairgoers so the milking process can be viewed during the Fair.
 Videos relating to the dairy industry are played on a big screen monitor mounted on the outside of the milking parlor, giving fairgoers the opportunity to learn about the dairy industry.
 An area is set aside in the dairy housing area of the Center for the birthing of dairy calves giving fairgoers an opportunity to be part of this birthing process.
-Birthing activity will be expanded at the 2017 Fair.

 The Howard County Agricultural Society is accepting contributions to the new Ag Education Center.
 The Society is a non-profit organization in the State of Iowa and is recognized by the Internal Revenue Service as a 501 c3 charitable organization.
 Gifts, donations and in-kind services to the Society are considered charitable donations and therefore could be tax deductible.
 Check with your tax preparer.